 Section IX.
 Non-Delivery of Possession

-- Non-Delivery of Possession – Provides a time limit within which the landlord must deliver initial possession of the rental property to the tenant.
+- Non-Delivery of Possession – Provides a time limit for the landlord to deliver the rental property to the tenant.
 This protects the tenant’s rights in case there’s an issue like the previous tenant refusing to move out.
-This limitation on the start date of lease may be required under some state or local laws.
+This limitation on the start date may be required under some state or local laws.

 Section X. Utilities

-- Utilities – Indicates which utilities and services the landlord will provide to the tenants.
-Any utility or service not mentioned in the lease is, by default, the tenant’s responsibility.
+- Utilities – Indicates which utilities and services the landlord provides for the tenants.
+Arrangements for any utility or service not mentioned in the lease are the tenant’s responsibility by default.

 Section XI.
 Pets

-- Pets – Indicates whether pets are allowed in the rental unit, and relevant restrictions on things like breed or weight.
-Any nonrefundable pet fees must be disclosed here.
-Landlords cannot charge any fees for lawful support and service animals, but can require proper documentation before admitting them to a rental property.
+- Pets – Indicates whether pets are allowed in the rental unit, plus relevant restrictions on things like breed or weight.
+This section must disclose any nonrefundable pet fees.
+Landlords cannot charge any fees for lawful support and service animals, but can require relevant documentation before keeping them on a rental property.

 Section XII.
 Default